Pennsylvania Route 18

-Pennsylvania Route 18 (PA 18) is a major north–south highway in Western Pennsylvania whose southern terminus is at West Virginia Route 69 (WV 69) at the state line in Greene County near the village of Garrison, while the northern terminus is at PA 5 in Lake City.
+Pennsylvania Route 18 (PA 18) is a major north–south highway in Western Pennsylvania whose southern terminus is at the West Virginia state line, where it continues as WV 69, while the northern terminus is at PA 5 in Lake City.
 At a length of 205 mi, PA 18 is the only state route in Pennsylvania — north–south or east–west — to traverse the entire state.
 It also has the distinction of being the longest state route in Pennsylvania.

 Route description

 Greene County

 Traveling northward from West Virginia Route 69 at the West Virginia state line, Route 18 winds through rural Greene County, passing through the villages of Garrison, New Freeport, Nettle Hill, White Cottage, Woodruff, and Holbrook, before making its first junction with another state highway, PA Route 21, just west of the village of Rogersville and over 15 mi from the state line.
 Here the two routes overlap for nearly 6 mi, winding east-northeast through Rogersville and the village of East View, crossing the South Fork of Ten Mile Creek numerous times before reaching the village of West Waynesburg.
 At this point, Route 18 leaves the concurrency and turns northwest, traveling 12 mi to the county line, following along Browns Creek, and passing through the villages of Rees Mill, Sycamore, and Nineveh.